The Strevell House

 Strevell moved from Pontiac to Montana in 1879, where he reestablished himself as an involved citizen of Miles City.
 His son, Charles, took up residence in Salt Lake City, Utah, where he devoted his life to archeology.
 Before the Strevell's left Pontiac, they removed the door jamb which was marked with Lincoln's height, and it was subsequently placed in the Salt Lake City museum started by Charles Strevell.
 Jason Strevell died in 1903.

 The restoration of Strevell's home in Pontiac is officially complete.
 However, as with all such restoration projects, there are a few items yet to be finished.
-The restoration was sponsored by the Livingston County Historical Society, and funded entirely by private and corporate donations, the house will officially reopen on June 23, 2018.
+The restoration was sponsored by the Livingston County Historical Society, and funded entirely by private and corporate donations.
 You can view a few images of the restoration process by visiting this page.

 Order A Memorial Brick